thewindgods/pokepy/README.md

 Explore different areas and encounter Pokémon.
 Catch Pokémon by typing the displayed word quickly and correctly.
 Manage your Pokedex and view the Pokemon you have caught.
-The game saves your progress automatically, and the save can be cleared from witin the game.
+The game saves your progress automatically, and the save can be cleared from within the game.

 # License